chrisemke/jacobson/README.md

 - [ ] Healthcheck API

 ## TODO (Needed until v1.0)
+- [ ] Fix every raise on graphql, it should be None or GraphqlError !!!!!!!!
 - [ ] Populate the database with zip codes and cities
 - [ ] Automate migrations tests?
 - [ ] separate tests into groups to be run selectively